davesenior9/WireGuard-Config-Tools/README.md

 - Install ddclient to setup the software that will bind the Domain Name to the public IP of the AWS Instance `sudo apt install ddclient`
 - Follow the prompts, entering your User and Password, selecting 'Web Based IP Discovery`, rather than 'Network Interface', then finally, your Domain Name.
+>** NOTE **
-	- !!!
-This can be problematic.
-Confirm status of ddclient, using `sudo service ddclient status` if the service is functioning, you should see `SUCCESS:  updating example.ddns.net: good: IP address set to 3.27.38.227` !!!
+>This can be problematic.
+Confirm status of ddclient, using `sudo service ddclient status` if the service is functioning, you should see `SUCCESS:  updating example.ddns.net: good: IP address set to 3.27.38.227`
+&nbsp;
 - If you do not see the above message, complete the following:
 			- modify the ddclient.conf file `sudo nano /etc/ddclient.conf`
 			- ensure it has the following:
 			- `protocol=dyndns2`